breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 ![sample function screenshot](/assets/images/sample_function.png)

-In the last step we have to read out the users configuration and call each function dynamically based on the function name.
+In the last step, we have to read out the user's configuration and call each function dynamically based on the function name.
 Arguments are passed via parameter name.

 ```python